2026 SUDC Awareness Month | Proclamations & Letters of Support

 We need your support!

-If you’re interested in securing a proclamation for your city, please reach out to your local or regional government representative to learn how to submit a proclamation request.
+If you’re interested in securing a proclamation for your city, please fill out the form and download the step-by-step guide on how to reach out to your local or regional government representative to submit a proclamation request.

 The SUDC Foundation is here to assist you every step of the way!